shanecelis/bevy_minibuffer/README.md

 does not provide interactive scriptability[^2] but that means we can make it a better interactive experience.
-For instance instead of being required to know the arguments for any given command, Minibuffer commands will query the user for what they require.
+For instance instead of being required to know the arguments for any given command, Minibuffer commands will query the user for what is required.
 It is a "pull" model of interaction versus a "push" model.

 [^2]: Although one could implement keyboard macros, which are a form of interactive scripting.
 Pull requests are welcome.

 # TODO
+- [ ] Make it possible to have vim-like prompt (no space after ":").
 - [ ] Use a "real" cursor/selection highlight.
-- [ ] Add `HashMap<String,V>` completer.
+- [x] Add `HashMap<String,V>` completer.
 - [x] Make universal-arg work without async.
 - [x] Re-write [asky](https://github.com/axelvc/asky) to be [bevy native](https://github.com/shanecelis/bevy_asky).